TVke/react-native-tailwindcss/README.md

 # react-native-tailwindcss [![npm](https://img.shields.io/npm/v/react-native-tailwindcss.svg)](https://github.com/TVke/react-native-tailwindcss/releases) [![npm](https://img.shields.io/npm/dt/react-native-tailwindcss.svg)](https://www.npmjs.com/package/react-native-tailwindcss)
 ## A react native styling system, based on [TailwindCSS](https://tailwindcss.com/docs/what-is-tailwind/)
 Easily apply styles to react native components in a <a href='https://tailwindcss.com/docs/what-is-tailwind/'>tailwindCSS</a>-like fashion.
-The utility classes are transformed to object valid names and are all children from an object `t` or `tw`.
+The utility classes are transformed to object valid names and are all children from an object `t`, `tw` or `tailwind`.

 ```jsx harmony
 import {t} from 'react-native-tailwindcss';